No longer elective: Personal finance education is becoming a must in high schools

 Does your teenager know how to read a pay stub?
 Or understand how compound interest works?
 A growing number of states want to make sure high school students have those skills before they begin making a lifetime of financial decisions after graduation.

-Although the curriculums vary from state to state, there’s a common emphasis on “real- world” skills that students will use after graduation — taking out a student loan, using a credit card, setting a budget, and knowing how taxes are deducted from a paycheck.5
+Although the curriculums vary from state to state, there’s a common emphasis on practical skills that students can use after graduation — such as calculating student loan expenses, setting up a budget tracker, or knowing how taxes are deducted from a paycheck.5

-Pennsylvania's law directs school districts to emphasize fundamentals like budgets, credit cards, investing, and insurance.6 Wisconsin’s curriculum will cover those topics along with “financial mindset” — how values, emotions, habits, and external influences factor into money decisions.7
+Georgia, Kansas, Rhode Island, Vermont, and Washington have standards centered around core topics like earning income, spending, saving, investing, managing credit, and managing risk.6 Wisconsin’s curriculum covers similar areas along with “financial mindset” — how values, emotions, habits, and external influences can factor into money decisions.7

-The recent surge in financial literacy education requirements is not by happenstance.
-The Covid-19 pandemic exposed how financially vulnerable many Americans are to income disruption and other economic shocks.
-High inflation has added to the financial strain, particularly among those with low savings and high amounts of debt.8
+The surge in financial literacy education requirements is not by happenstance.
+The pandemic exposed how financially vulnerable many Americans are to income disruption and other economic shocks.
+Higher inflation has added to the financial strain, particularly among those with low savings and high amounts of debt.8

-A recent Empower study reveals more than 1 in 5 (21%) Americans have no savings for emergency event, such as job loss, illness, or big home repair bill.
-Nearly 2 in 5 (37%) couldn’t afford an emergency expense over $400.
+More than 1 in 5 (21%) Americans have no savings for emergency event, such as job loss, illness, or big home repair bill, according to Empower research.
+Nearly 2 in 5 (37%) can't afford an emergency expense over $400.

 Unique challenges

 High school students nearing graduation face their own unique challenges.
-Two top economic stressors are soaring rent prices and student loan debt, which have outpaced personal income gains in recent decades.12
+Two top economic stressors are soaring rent prices and student loan debt, which have outpaced personal income gains in recent decades.11

 Read more: Generation Money: Gen Z’s snapshot